-Birthdays: St. Thomas Becket, Thomas Jefferson*, Frederick Lord North, Samuel Beckett, Dame Eudora Welty, Al Green, Jack Cassidy, Butch Cassidy, Franklin W. Woolworth, Howard Keel, Don Adams, Ricky Schroeder, Peabo Bryson, Ron Perleman, Stanley Donen, Alfred Butts the inventor of Scrabble, animator Glen Keane
+Birthdays: St. Thomas Becket, Thomas Jefferson, Frederick Lord North, Samuel Beckett, Dame Eudora Welty, Al Green, Jack Cassidy, Butch Cassidy, Franklin W. Woolworth, Howard Keel, Don Adams, Ricky Schroeder, Peabo Bryson, Ron Perleman, Stanley Donen, Alfred Butts the inventor of Scrabble, Animator Glen Keane is 64

 1870- New York's Metropolitan Museum of Art opens.

 1939- The film Wuthering Heights starring Lawrence Olivier and Merle Oberon premiered.
 Sam Goldwyn was disgusted by the headaches to bring this Charlotte Bronte novel to the Hollywood Screen.
 When asked if he planned to adapt more 19th Century novels for film he replied:"Don’t bring me no more scripts by guys who write with feathers!"

 1949- Lead character designer and story artist Joe Grant resigned from Disney Studios, not to return until 1989.

 1953- A British ex-intelligence officer turned newspaperman named Ian Fleming was bored with his life.
 He resolved to write a novel about his ideal of the ultimate spy.
 Looking for a suitably bland name, his favorite book on birdwatching was written by someone named James Bond.
 "It struck me that this brief, unromantic, Anglo-Saxon and yet very masculine name was just what I needed.”
 His wife thought the finished story was too vulgar.
 This day, the first Bond novel, Casino Royale, came out and was an instant hit.